lf-edge/eve/pkg/pillar/docs/vaultmgr.md

 ## Default Vaults

-By default, vaultmgr creates two vaults on the device: `persist/img` and `/persist/config`.
-They are created when a device is booting for the first time, after an USB installation.
+Currently vaultmgr creates one vaults on the device `persist/vault`.
+This is created when a device is booting for the first time, after the installation.

 ## Encryption Tool